otaviojava/jcassandra-book/08-java-spring.md

 ## Making data access easier with Spring Data

 Spring Data is one of several projects within the framework's umbrella.
 This subproject has the main objective of facilitating the integration between Java and the databases.
-There are several databases that are supported within Spring.
+Several databases are supported within Spring.
 Among its greatest features are:

 * A great abstraction _object-mapping_
 * The _query by method_, which is based on the dynamic query performed on the interface
 * Easy integration with other projects within Spring, including Spring MVC and JavaConfig
 * Audit support

-Within Spring Data, there is Spring Data Cassandra, which supports the creation of repositories, synchronous and asynchronous operations, resources such as _query builders_ and a very high abstraction from Cassandra - to the point of making learning Cassandra Query Language unnecessary.
+Within Spring Data, there is Spring Data Cassandra, which supports the creation of repositories, synchronous and asynchronous operations, resources such as *query builders,* and a very high abstraction from Cassandra - to the point of making learning Cassandra Query Language unnecessary.
 To get into the wonderful world of Spring, the first step is to add dependency to the project.

 ```xml